maymac00/AutonomousDrivingEnv/readme.md

 - `export_history(self, path="")`: Exports the history of the environment to a CSV file.

+Main attributes of the environment:
+- `n_agents`: Number of cars in the environment.

+- `n_pedestrians`: Number of pedestrians in the environment.

+- `n_bumps`: Number of bumps in the environment.

 The parameters of the environment are the following:

 - `map` (default: 'small'):